wstrinz/wstrinz.github.io/presentations/consulting/slides.md

 ---
 ## Emotions
-- people are human, and its like... weird.
+People are human, and its like... weird.

 ---

 ## Emotions
-- people are human, and its like... weird.
+People are human, and its like... weird.

-- But the client will be pleased if they feel like you understood them and provided meaningful feedback.
+But the client will be pleased if
+- they feel like you understood them
+- and provided meaningful input

 ---

 ## Emotions
-- people are human, and its like... weird.
+People are human, and its like... weird.

-- But the client will be pleased if they feel like you understood them and provided meaningful feedback.
+But the client will be pleased if
+- they feel like you understood them
+- and provided meaningful input

-- A good way to do this is to be right about everything all the time and explain yourself with the perfect mix of humility and erudition.
+**A good way** to do this is to be right about everything all the time and explain yourself with the perfect mix of humility and erudition.

 ---